 Visual recovery varies from patient to patient but most patients return to their normal activities within a day or two.
 If you have cataracts in both eyes, the second procedure will usually be scheduled within a week or two.

 Serious complications are extremely rare, but it is surgery and there are some risks involved.
 One of our counselors will provide you with additional information about the risks associated with cataract surgery.
 Choosing an experienced surgeon for your procedure can significantly minimize the risks involved with your cataract procedure.
+To learn more about which IOL is right for you, take our free IOL Self-Test!

 After Cataract Surgery